ajeetraina/dhi-sample-demos/clickhouse-metrics-exporter/guides/guides.md

 ### Configure ClickHouse authentication

 Configure the `clickhouse_operator` user in your ClickHouseInstallation to allow the exporter to query ClickHouse metrics.
-Ensure you're using the Docker Hardened ClickHouse Server image.

 ```bash
 cat > clickhouse-with-auth.yaml << 'EOF'